Instadapp WBTC (IWBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Instadapp WBTC Historical Price

-According to the latest data gathered on Instadapp WBTC live price page, the current price of Instadapp WBTC is 104,470USD.
-The circulating supply of Instadapp WBTC(IWBTC) is 0.06 IWBTC , giving it a market capitalization of $6.16K.
+According to the latest data gathered on Instadapp WBTC live price page, the current price of Instadapp WBTC is 108,686USD.
+The circulating supply of Instadapp WBTC(IWBTC) is 0.06 IWBTC , giving it a market capitalization of $6.41K.

 The Instadapp WBTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IWBTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.